Conformal map: Riemannian geometry

 In Riemannian geometry, two Riemannian metrics $g$ and $h$ on a smooth manifold $M$ are called conformally equivalent if $g = u h$ for some positive function $u$ on $M$.
 The function $\sqrt u$ is called the conformal factor.

 A diffeomorphism between two Riemannian manifolds is called a conformal map if the pulled back metric is conformally equivalent to the original one.
 For example, stereographic projection of a sphere onto the plane augmented with a point at infinity is a conformal map.

 One can also define a conformal structure on a smooth manifold, as a class of conformally equivalent Riemannian metrics.

 Euclidean space

-A classical theorem of Joseph Liouville shows that there are much fewer conformal maps in higher dimensions than in two dimensions.
+A classical theorem of Joseph Liouville shows that there are far fewer conformal maps in higher dimensions than in two dimensions.
 Any conformal map from an open subset of Euclidean space into the same Euclidean space of dimension three or greater can be composed from three types of transformations: a homothety, an isometry, and a special conformal transformation.
+For linear transformations, a conformal map may only be composed of homothety and isometry, and is called a conformal linear transformation.